yanyiyang2000/stm32-sched/README.md

 ```

 # Building
-In the project root directory, use one of the following commands to build the firmware:
+In the project root directory, use one of the following commands to build the executable:
 - For debug configuration:
 ```bash
 cmake -D CMAKE_BUILD_TYPE=Debug -B build .